 So there you have it!
 A Vegan Mushroom Pasta dish that's not just satisfying but is also bursting with flavors and creamy goodness.
 What are you waiting for?
 Dinner is sorted!

 How long does it last?

 Store leftover mushroom pasta in a covered container in the fridge for up to 4 days.
 Reheat in the microwave or a saucepan on the stove over medium-low heat.
-You may need to add a splash of non-dairy milk to loosen up the sauce when reheating.
+You may need to add a splash of non-dairy milk or broth to loosen up the sauce when reheating.

 What goes with Spinach and Mushroom Pasta?

 This creamy vegan mushroom pasta is a satisfying, nourishing meal on its own especially with the addition of spinach.
 However, if you're feeding a crowd, a few tasty side dishes help expand and stretch a meal - here's a few ideas:

 - easy salads: rainbow salad, balsamic tomato cucumber salad, dairy free coleslaw

 - homemade bread: vegan dinner rolls or easy homemade breadsticks